danjulio/Geiger-Counter/readme.md

 ![Geiger Counter](pictures/geiger_counter.png)

 This design is based around a [LND-712](https://www.lndinc.com/products/geiger-mueller-tubes/712/) end-window alpha-beta-gamma detector that I bought from [Images Scientific Instruments](https://www.imagesco.com/geiger/geiger-counter-tubes.html).
 It's being driven by a [high voltage generator and pulse detector](https://www.rhelectronics.store/high-voltage-geiger-probe-driver-power-supply-module-420v-550v-with-ttl-digitized-pulse-output) from RH Electronics.
 Data processing and display is handled by an ESP32-based [TTGO Lilygo T-display](https://www.lilygo.cc/products/lilygo%C2%AE-ttgo-t-display-1-14-inch-lcd-esp32-control-board).
 Code was written using the Espressif IDF.
-A pair of hand-built boards round out the design providing  a RGB back-lit power button and '555'-based audio clicker to get those old timie geiger counter clicks (an update replaced the 555 with software because I figured not everyone wanted to build the clicker circuit).
+A pair of hand-built boards round out the design providing  a RGB back-lit power button and '555'-based audio clicker to get those old timie geiger counter clicks (an update replaced the 555 with software because I figured not everyone may want to build the clicker circuit).

 Although I'm not sure how many people will want to duplicate this exact design, I'm making it publicly available in the hopes that some parts of it may be useful to people.
 Certainly it is easy to swap out various parts, such as the tube and/or HV driver for other components and still make use of the code here.

 ![Hot Plate](pictures/hot_plate.png)

-(this plate serves hot food in more ways than one)
+(This plate serves hot food in more ways than one)

 ## Features